 - Just as a precaution and to avoid misuse, we advise you not to use essential oils with cats.
 It is preferable to ask the advice of a veterinarian and avoid all self-medication

 It is the best way to initiate the animal to EO.
-By accustoming him regularly and beginning with low doses of gentle EO.
+By accustoming him regularly and beginning with LOW doses of gentle EO for a very SHORT time.
 Do not burn EO in an incense burner or other technique of heating because they lose all their effectiveness and their residue can become toxic.